accordproject/markdown-transform/README.md

 This mono-repo contains the following packages, where each package implements some transformations:

-* markdown-common : converts markdown strings to/from the CommonMark DOM
+* markdown-common: converts markdown strings to/from the CommonMark DOM
-* markdown-cicero : converts CommonMark DOM to/from the CiceroMark DOM
+* markdown-cicero: converts CommonMark DOM to/from the CiceroMark DOM
-* markdown-slate : converts CiceroMark DOM to/from the Slate DOM
+* markdown-slate: converts CiceroMark DOM to/from the Slate DOM
 * markdown-html : converts CiceroMark DOM to HTML
-* markdown-cli : command line utilities
+* markdown-cli: command-line utilities

 ###  CommonMark DOM